 ABCG2

 When you take a medicine (or drug), your body needs to find a way to use it.
 Some proteins in your body carry (transport) medicines so that they can be used.
-If your body can’t carry a medicine to the right place, this may cause the medicine to not work as well.
-Or, it may cause a side effect.
+If your body can’t carry a medicine to the right place, this may make the medicine not work as well.
+It may also cause a side effect.

 The ABCG2 gene gives instructions to your body to make a protein.
 The ABCG2 protein helps carry the medicine, rosuvastatin, so your body can use it.
 Rosuvastatin is used to help lower cholesterol.